Food allergies and intolerances

 Bread roll with sesame seeds ontop

 If someone is allergic to something, simply taking it off their plate isn’t enough.
-Even a tiny trace of the food they are allergic to can be serious.
+Even a tiny trace of the food someone is allergic to can be serious.
+The only way people can deal with a food allergy is to not eat the foods that make them ill.

 The symptoms of a food allergy differ from person to person.
 Find more information on some common symptoms from NHS inform: